last updated

 Schlenk filtration

-In order to filter, first remove the cap (under a positive pressure in your inert gas line) and invert the setup.
+In order to filter, the setup is inverted before the cap is removed under a positive pressure of the inert gas line).
 The flask with the solution to be filtered has to be at ambient pressure as well.
-Then, open the flask and join the two parts of the setup.
-Attach another plastic clip at the joints to hold them together.
-Slowly invert the assembly, making sure that the solution does get into the inert gas line.
+Then, the flask is opened and the frit is join with it.
+The connection is secured by another plastic clip.
+Then, the assembly is slowly inverted, making sure that the solution does not run into the inert gas line.
 (Sometimes it is better to close them to prevent this from happening.
-Be careful, a significant pressure can build up then!
-It might be a good idea to hold the setup together with your hands if you filter low boiling solvents.)
-After a short time, open the stopcock of the receiving flask to perform a pressure exchange.
-In some cases, you will have to apply a slight vacuum to increase the speed of the filtration.
-But be aware that low boiling solvents or hot solvents evaporate at the frit leaving behind a solid material, which makes it even harder to filter.
-If you have a very fine precipitate e.g. NaCl, LiCl, try to avoid pouring it on the fritted part in the beginning.
-It will clog it up and the filtration will take much longer than your lab period.
+Careful, a significant pressure can build up here!
+It might be a good idea to hold the setup manually together if low boiling solvents are filtered.)
+After a short time, the stopcock of the receiving flask is opened to vent the flask.
+In some cases, a slight vacuum has to be applied to increase the speed of the filtration.
+However, low boiling solvents or hot solvents evaporate at the frit leaving behind solid material, which often makes it even harder to filter.
+If the mixture contains a very fine precipitate i.e., NaCl, LiCl, it is advisable to decant the supernatant solution first before transferring the solid onto the frit.
+This will reduce the chances that the frit will clog in the beginning stages already, which would cause the filtration to take much longer.
+In some cases, a filter aid like Celite can be used as well.